How do I connect to my webspace via SSH?

 ssh e#####@e#####-ssh.services.easyname.eu -p 11055

-You can find this in the control panel on the right tab under Web Hosting and then in the sub-tab PHP Settings.
+You can find this in the Control Panel on the right tab under Webhosting and then in the sub-tab PHP Settings.

 You can view your currently selected PHP version in the terminal with the following command: